striblab/superior-landing-page/docs/development.md

       import awesome from "awesome-lib";
       awesome.radical();
       ```
   * For dependencies that are very common and are available through a trusted CDN, you can include it in `config.json`.
 Consider using the [StribLab static libs CDN](https://github.com/striblab/static-libs).
+For CMS integration, these scripts should be included in the `script libraries` in the LCD
     * For instance:
       ```js
       "js": {